Triệu Phong district

 Triệu Phong is one of 10 districts, towns and cities of Quảng Trị Province, Vietnam.
-The district is located in the southeastern part of the province and stretches like a silk strip from the border between two districts of Cam Lộ and Đakrông to the East Sea; The length on the mainland from West to East is more than 30 km, the width in the delta ranges from 10 to 13 km.
+The district is located in the southeastern part of the province and stretches like a silk strip from the border between two districts of Cam Lộ and Đakrông to the South China Sea.
+The length on the mainland from West to East is more than 30 km, the width in the delta ranges from 10 to 13 km.

 Geography

 Geographical location

 Triệu Phong district is located in the southeast of the province.
 It borders: